Family Vacation in Canada

 A leisurely breakfast and a day off to explore Montreal.

 Like any great city, Montreal has 1001 attractions to offer visitors.
 Take the opportunity to experience the rhythm of its 5 main neighbourhoods: the Plateau Mont Royal, Old Montreal, Downtown, the Latin Quarter and Mont Royal Park.

-Covering an area of 536 km², Mauricie National Park gives off an air of serenity in keeping with its gently undulating terrain.
-On this wide plateau with its hills and valleys and network of lakes and rivers, only the changing seasons mark the passage of time.
+Covering an area of 536 km², this national park gives off an air of serenity in keeping with its gently undulating terrain and its variegated forests.
+On this wide plateau with its hills and valleys and network of lakes and rivers, life follows nature's rhythms.

 You can feel the stress of daily life melting away, to be replaced by the peace and serenity of the great outdoors.

 By day: Hiking and nature interpretation, ride in a canoe or rabaska canoe, visit trout spawning grounds, visit the Triton train station, swimming, pedal boat, sea kayak, mountain biking…